-If you're ready to find out how breast augmentation can improve your look, request a consultation online with Dr. Kerr, Dr. Blagg, or Dr. Bekanich, or call our office in Austin or Round Rock at (512) 244-1439.
+If you're ready to find out how breast augmentation can improve your look, request a consultation online with one of our experienced plastic surgeons or call our office in Austin or Round Rock at (512) 244-1439.
 We serve patients from Austin and neighboring Texas communities, including Cedar Park, Killeen, Leander, and Pflugerville.

 Absolutely.
 In fact, breast asymmetry is a common reason patients cite for undergoing the procedure.
 For these patients, our doctors use implants of different sizes, carefully measuring and evaluating to ensure accurate results.

-Sleeping on your back following breast augmentation is an important way to ensure favorable healing and an attractive, symmetrical shape.
-Dr. Kerr, Dr. Blagg , and Dr. Bekanich typically advise patients to sleep on their backs for a few weeks after surgery.
+Our doctors typically advise patients to sleep on their backs for a few weeks after surgery to ensure favorable healing and an attractive, symmetrical shape.
 For women who are accustomed to sleeping on their sides or stomachs, this adjustment can be challenging.
 It's a good idea to begin the practice several days before surgery in order to train your body.
 Many patients also find it more comfortable to support their limbs with pillows.
 This helps them fall asleep and also prevents them from shifting positions throughout the night.

-Light activity, such as walking, helps the healing process.
-But it typically takes 4 to 6 weeks before you should begin more strenuous activities.
+Most patients are ready to resume strenuous activities within 4 to 6 weeks of surgery.
+Light activity, such as walking, helps the healing process and may be done as soon as you feel ready.
 It's also important to avoid exercises specifically targeting the chest muscles, such as push-ups.
 Other muscle-building exercises should be fine.

 In most cases, yes.
 If you are concerned about breastfeeding, incisions should be made where the breasts connect to the chest (inframammary incisions.)
 That said, plenty of patients with nipple incisions (periareolar) are able to breastfeed.
 Regardless of where the incisions are made, it's definitely safe to breastfeed with implants, which will not affect the milk.